Best 90s Country Singers – 53 Artists and Bands to Know About

 Standing Outside the Fire 1993

 Garth Brooks became a massive force in country music during the ‘90s.
 Known for his energetic performances, he brought a new level of showmanship to the genre.
 His blend of traditional country with rock influences made him a household name.
-Brooks was the first artist to receive seven Diamond awards for albums, marking him as one of the top-selling musicians in history.

 2. Alan Jackson